 Sobriety Starts With Acceptance

 In recovery, acceptance is closely related to surrender and powerlessness.
-In the first Step, “We admitted we were powerless over alcohol and that our lives had become unmanageable.”
+In the first step recovery, “We admitted we were powerless over alcohol and that our lives had become unmanageable.”
 We admitted that we can’t control our drinking and that we have no power to stop it.

 You Only Have to Change Everything